cal-poly-dxhub/eCR-semantic-interoperability/README.md

       - Manually verify the inference results against the business rules
       - Markup where inferences are correct/incorrect
       - Make additional adjustments as needed

+   e. **Analyze Additive Scores for Multi-Category Content**
+      - Review sections with high additive scores across multiple categories
+      - Determine if content with strong secondary matches requires special handling
+      - Adjust inference rules for content that spans multiple categories

+## Using Additive Scores for Enhanced Classification

+The system now includes additive scoring to provide a more nuanced understanding of document sections:

+- **Primary Category Match**: The highest similarity score and category match
+- **Additive Top Category**: Second-highest matching category
+- **Additive Top Score**: Similarity score for the second-highest category
+- **Multiple Category Matches**: Each section's XML includes an `<additiveScores>` element with additional category matches

+Additive scores are particularly useful when:
+- Content spans multiple categories (e.g., a section discussing both travel history and symptoms)
+- Primary categorization might miss important secondary information
+- You need to identify sections that contain mixed content types

+Use these scores to:
+1. Refine your schema categories
+2. Identify content that should be split into multiple chunks
+3. Improve extraction accuracy for multi-topic sections

 ## Known Bugs/Concerns

 - Comments in eCRs can cause issues with traversal
 - Currently only works on HL7v3 eCRs
 - Large language models and embeddings models can be incorrect
+- Sections with high scores across multiple categories may require special handling

 ## Support